-- childhood onset (signs of conduct disorder appear before 10 years old)
+- Childhood onset occurs when the signs of conduct disorder appear before age 10.

-- adolescent onset (signs of conduct disorder appear during the teenage years)
+- Adolescent onset occurs when the signs of conduct disorder appear during the teenage years.

-- unspecified onset (the age that conduct disorder first occurs is unknown)
+- Unspecified onset means the age at which conduct disorder first occurs is unknown.

 - aggressive conduct